Bedrock-OSS/bedrock-wiki/docs/new-guide/project-setup.md

 TODO Add new pack_icon
 <WikiImage src="/assets/images/guide/pack_icon_BP.png" alt="Pack Icon" pixelated/>

-The last thing to do is to validate he text in your packs for other languages.
-For this, create a file called `en_US.lang` in `RP/texts/` and copy these lines into it, defining your packs' name and desciprions for the mentioned language:
+The last thing to do is to validate the text in your packs for other languages.
+For this, create a file called `en_US.lang` in `RP/texts/` and copy these lines into it, defining your packs' name and descriptions for the mentioned language:

 <CodeHeader>RP/texts/en_US.lang</CodeHeader>